vim-advent-calendar/ideas/markzen-mappings.md

 At first glance, this might just look like a fancy alternative to `:call Increment()<cr>`.
 There is a nice bonus to it, though: our mapping now accepts a _count_, so that we can type `3<C-a>` to add three to the next number.
-This is not something we could do with the `:call` version, at least without adding more code to deal with the count.
+This is not something we could do with the `:call` version, at least not without adding more code to deal with the count.

 ### Feeding Frenzy